okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-self-reg/main/aspnet/integrationsteps.md

 ### 2: Enter the profile data

-The next step for the user after they click the **Sign up** link is to enter basic information (for example, email, first, and last name).
+The next step for the user after they click the **Sign up** link is to enter basic information (for example, email, first name, and last name).
 Create a page that accepts this information.
 The following shows an example of a create account page.

 <div class="common-image-format">